Azeem Tariq

 Current research

-I conduct research on crop rotation and nutrient management and their effects on Global GHG emissions and understanding of mechanisms involved in GHG formation in the soil.
-I am interested in simulating the field data to see the long-term effects of agricultural managements on climate.
+I am conducting research on crop rotation and nutrient management and their effects on Global GHG emissions and understanding mechanisms involved in GHG formation to emissions in the agricultural soils.
+I am simulating management effects on crop yield and atmospheric nutrient losses by covering the large climate variability.
+Currently, I am simulating the effects of cover crops, crop diversification, and the use of dual inhibitors on crop productivity, carbon sequestration, and net GHG emissions.

 Teaching